Adderall, alcohol, and alternative treatments for ADHD

 If Adderall works well for you, and you'd like to take it to treat ADHD, you could try to curtail your alcohol intake to make Adderall use possible.
-There are many groups and counselors that specialize in helping people stop drinking.
-Columbia students can attend an Early Recovery Support Group, which is a free group for students in the early stages of recovery from alcohol or other substance abuse.
-Columbia Morningside students can also chose to speak one-on-one with a counselor from Counseling and Psychological Services to discuss alcohol use or any other issue.
-You can make an appointment by calling 212-854-2878.
-Columbia students at CUMC can contact Mental Health Services by calling 212-305-3400.
+But you don't have to go it alone; there sources of support to help you reduce or stop your alcohol use.
+If you're a Columbia student, consider taking the online alcohol self-assessment to learn more about your own drinking behaviors.
+From there, you may be referred to speak to either an educator in the BASICS (Brief Alcohol Screening and Intervention for College Students) program or a counselor.
+Columbia students on the Morningside campus can also chose to speak one-on-one with a counselor from Counseling and Psychological Services to discuss alcohol use or any other issue.
+Columbia students at CUMC can contact Mental Health Services.
 If you're not a Columbia student, most colleges and universities offer similar programs and services which you could check out at Student Services or Student Affairs.

 If living in a fraternity is important to you but creates an atmosphere where it's unlikely you could limit your alcohol use, there are alternative treatments for ADHD that do not rely on medications.
 Such treatments can take the form of dietary, behavioral, or cognitive approaches.
 Just as pharmacological medicines don't work for everyone, these treatments have been effective for some, but not all, of the people studied.